BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_1_Sending_a_Transaction_to_a_Multisig.md

 ```
 Afterwards, one of the recipients (or perhaps some third party) will need to collect the signatures.

-#### Make Sure It's a Full Public Key for Remote Machines
+#### Collect Remote Public Keys

 But, there's a catch!
 You might recall that a Bitcoin address is actually the hash of a public key, not the public key itself.
 But, you need the full public key to create a multisignature!
-If you created the address on your machine, no problem.
-The full public key (and the private key for that matter) is sitting in your wallet.
-But if the address was created on a remote key, you don't have that.
+For any addresses created on your machine, no problem.
+The full public key (and the private key for that matter) is sitting in your wallet, so `bitcoin-cli` will be able to access them.
+But for any addresses created on remote machines, you'll need more.

-So, to collect an address from a remote user for the creation of a multisignature, you need them to send you the full public key, which they can access with the `validateaddress` command.
+The remote user must look up the complete information on his address and send you the associated public key.
+This can be done with the `validateaddress` command.
 ```
 machine2$ bitcoin-cli -named validateaddress address=$address2
 {